The Cybis Horses

-The horse was featured throughout the Cybis Studio’s history; a few equines even appear as early Papka pieces created in the 1940s.
+The horse was featured throughout the Cybis studio’s history; a few equines even appear as early Papka pieces created in the 1940s.
 This post will focus only on the ‘real’ horse studies; the mythological equines are shown in Unicorns and Pegasi, and the Carousel Horses are profiled separately as well.
 I have sorted these Cybis equines here by decade of introduction (1940s through 1990s.)

 1940s Horses

 I am including the very first known Cybis horse in this decade even though it was created in 1939, the year in which Boleslaw and Marja Cybis came to America to work on the Polish Pavilion at the Worlds’ Fair.
-This is the Medieval Horse made as a papka protype (one of a kind.)
+This is the Medieval Horse made as a papka prototype (one of a kind.)
 It is only 7” high and was sold as part of the studio’s liquidation in late 2019.

-This photograph of it, which appears in the 1971 museum exhibit catalog Cybis in Retrospect, is misleading because it appears to show it attached to a wood base (as some later Cybis horses would be) – but the figure was only placed on the base for photography purposes.
+papka MEDIEVAL HORSE by Cybis in 1940sThis photograph of it, which appears in the 1971 museum exhibit catalog Cybis in Retrospect, is misleading because it appears to show it attached to a wood base (as some later Cybis horses would be) but the figure was only placed on the base for photography purposes.
 No attachment was done.
 Unfortunately, the 2019 photo shows that several pieces were broken off during the intervening decades, no doubt from poor handling and/or storage at the studio where it resided during those years.

 This stylistic Horse in Horseshoe Shape is from the 1940s, done in their so-called “papka” material with applied decorations; more items in this medium are shown in 1940s Papka and Early Porcelain post.

 A selection of 1940s porcelain horses with various whimsical decorations.
 These were sold in retail stores such as B. Altman and John Wanamaker.
-In the 1971 museum catalog these would be considered part of the studio’s “folklore animals” range.
+In the 1971 museum catalog these would be considered part of the studio’s ‘folklore animals’ range.

 This small terracotta horse was made and signed by Marja Cybis (the MC monogram) during the 1940s.